octoshrimpy/chromaforge/gameplay/[ @ ] combat/readme.md

 defender does not have to do any work, all numbers influence attacker

+1. attacker rolls 1d20 for AC check
+2. if AC roll not high enough, no hit
+3. if AC roll high enough, proceed with the math below

 ## on attack
 `n` is attacker's racial color house level, divided by 4, rounded down to the nearest whole number